amidstdebug/atlas/README.md

 - Built with **Vue.js** for a modern and interactive user interface.

 ### 2. **Backend**
-- Developed using **Flask**, providing robust API endpoints and seamless communication with the frontend.
+- Developed using **FastAPI**, providing robust API endpoints and seamless communication with the frontend.

 ### 3. **AI Models**
 - **Whisper**: A fine-tuned `jlvdoorn` Whisper model for highly accurate ATC transcription, with customizable model sizes.